Summary:

 Tips for Optimizing Content After the Scan

-Getting someone to scan is only half the battle—the destination must be engaging, functional and mobile-friendly.
-Since QR codes are scanned on phones, avoid long forms, slow-loading videos or cluttered layouts.
+Getting someone to scan is only half the battle.
+Once they’re there, the destination must be engaging, functional, and mobile-friendly.
+Since QR codes are scanned on phones, avoid long forms, slow-loading videos, or cluttered layouts.

 How QR Codes Boost ROI in Print Marketing

-Print campaigns can sometimes feel hard to measure—QR codes can help solve that!
+Print campaigns can sometimes feel hard to measure, luckily, QR codes can help solve that!
 With dynamic codes and proper analytics, you can:

 By turning static print into a measurable digital touchpoint, QR codes offer real ROI data, helping you make smarter marketing decisions.